broadinstitute/warp/pipelines/skylab/paired_tag/PairedTag.changelog.md

-# 1.2.1
+# 1.3.0
 2024-07-11 (Date of Last Commit)

-* Updated the PairedTag.wdl to run on Azure
+* Updated the PairedTag.wdl to run on Azure. cloud_provider is a new, required input.

 # 1.2.0
 2024-07-09 (Date of Last Commit)